yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 ## Installing and Configuring Elasticsearch ##

 OK – our server is now ready to be provisioned by _Chef Solo_.
-We will launch the following command:
+We will do it with the following command:

 <pre class="prettyprint lang-bash">
 time ssh -t $SSH_OPTIONS $HOST "sudo chef-solo --node-name elasticsearch-test-1 -j /tmp/node.json"
 </pre>

 This command will perform all the steps neccessary for a bare bones Elasticsearch installation; it will create the directories at
-`/usr/local/var/data/elasticsearch`, create the _elasticsearch_ user, download the Elasticsearch package from _GitHub_ and run it.
+`/usr/local/var/data/elasticsearch`, create the _elasticsearch_ user, download Elasticsearch and configure it, and finally, start the service.

 Let's have a look around on the server.
 Is Elasticsearch, in fact, running?